How does self-service password reset writeback work in Azure Active Directory?

 - If the message sits in service bus because your on-premises service is down, it times out and is removed after several minutes.
 The time-out and removal of the message increases security even further.

 Password writeback encryption details

 After a user submits a password reset, the reset request goes through several encryption steps before it arrives in your on-premises environment.
 These encryption steps ensure maximum service reliability and security.
 They are described as follows:

 - Password encryption with 2048-bit RSA Key: After a user submits a password to be written back to on-premises, the submitted password itself is encrypted with a 2048-bit RSA key.

-- Package-level encryption with AES-GCM: The entire package, the password plus the required metadata, is encrypted by using AES-GCM.
+- Package-level encryption with 256-bit AES-GCM: The entire package, the password plus the required metadata, is encrypted by using AES-GCM (with a key size of 256 bits).
 This encryption prevents anyone with direct access to the underlying Service Bus channel from viewing or tampering with the contents.